sergio-sastre/AndroidUiTestingUtils/README.md

 Dropbox [Dropshots](https://github.com/dropbox/dropshots) or with a custom screenshot testing solution.

-You can find more complete examples with Shot and Dropshots in the [Android screenshot testing playground](https://github.com/sergio-sastre/Android-screenshot-testing-playground) repo.
+You can find more complete examples with Shot, Dropshots & Roborazzi in the [Android screenshot testing playground](https://github.com/sergio-sastre/Android-screenshot-testing-playground) repo.